alessioalex/LogIt/README.md

 ### Streaming logs - log.stream(options)

   Stream the logs if the store supports it.
+If the streaming doesn't happen in realtime you will need to provide an `interval` option for polling.

 ```js
 // Note: you can log messages on your server and setup the stream elsewhere